mqlight/nodejs-mqlight/README.md

 Before using MQ Light on Linux, you will also need the 0.9.8 version of an OpenSSL package.
-This version of the package is not installed by default, so to use the beta code you will need to install it.
+This version of the package is not installed by default, so to use the module you will need to install it.
 For example:

 * To install the package on Ubuntu, run: ``sudo apt-get install libssl0.9.8``
 * To install the package on RedHat, run: ``sudo yum install openssl098e``